Case of missing children tied to doomsday beliefs, 3 deaths

 Daybell's longtime wife, Tammy Daybell, died in October.
 The obituary said the 49-year-old fit school librarian died of natural causes, and the family declined an autopsy before she was buried in Utah.
 About two weeks later, Chad Daybell and Vallow married on a Hawaii beach.

-Meanwhile, JJ's grandparents, Larry and Kay Woodcock of Louisiana, were increasingly worried about the kids.
-Regular phone calls with JJ grew infrequent, then stopped in August.
-They couldn't get answers.

-Idaho authorities were growing suspicious after hearing that Daybell had married so soon after his wife's unexpected death.
-They exhumed Tammy Daybell's body.
+Idaho authorities, suspicious after hearing that Daybell had married so soon, exhumed Tammy Daybell's body.
 The results of toxicology and other testing have not yet been released.

 In late November, police in Rexburg showed up at Vallow's apartment to check on the children at the grandparents' request.
 Investigators spoke with Cox and Daybell and got a strange reaction, documents say.